Welcome MEES Advisors! The purpose of this toolkit is to provide information, tools, and resources for the departmental advising process.

 - Click the 'Remove Advising Hold' button to lift the student's advising hold.

 - Clicking 'Remove Advising Hold' will remove all advising holds with the exception of the CETA (COE Transition Advising) hold.

 - Holds may be present for financial reasons through Financial Services or Student Accounts.
 These cannot be lifted by an academic advisor.
 Refer the student to the originating unit.

-- Students may check their registration status, including holds which affect registration or transcripts, via both Banner Self-Service (under Student Services/Student Accounts --> Registration --> Check Your Registration Status, or via Starfish.
+- Students may check their registration status, including holds which affect registration or transcripts, via both Banner Self-Service (under Student Services/Student Accounts --> Registration --> Check Your Registration Status, or via CONNECT.

 - You may see a message that some holds are not available online.
 Please refer the student to a Student Services Specialist for more information.

-Beginning Fall 2015, Starfish is our means of scheduling student advising appointments and exchanging notes and student information with other advisors on campus.
+In Fall 2017, CONNECT became our primary tool for scheduling student advising appointments and exchanging notes and student information with other advisors on campus.

-Log into Starfish at https://starfish.uncc.edu using your NinerNet credentials.
+Log into CONNECT at https://connect.uncc.edu using your NinerNet credentials.

-Advisors must set appointment availability in Starfish during the pre-registration advising period, and preferably, throughout the remainder of the year.
-Click on the 'Appointments' tab to access the availability scheduler.
+Advisors must set appointment availability in CONNECT during the pre-registration advising period, and preferably, throughout the remainder of the year.
+On the 'Advisor Home' screen, click on the 'My Availability' tab to Edit Appointment Contrainsts and access the availability scheduler.